 Community-University Health Care Center 612-301-3433 2001 Bloomington Ave S (just past light rail station on Franklin Ave) Psychiatry and medications management.
 Sliding fee scale and insurance accepted.
 CUHCC Psychiatric Triage Helpline 612-301-0876 Walk-in psychiatric hours Monday – Friday 10-3

-Acute Psychiatric Services – Hennepin County Medical Center 612-873-3161 In a psychiatric emergency, this center has psychiatrists and psychiatric nurses on staff who can get you started on psychiatric medication.
+Hennepin Healthcare Acute Psychiatry Services – Hennepin County Medical Center 612-873-3161 In a psychiatric emergency, this center has psychiatrists and psychiatric nurses on staff who can get you started on psychiatric medication.
 Open 24 hours for emergency services.
 Insurance not necessary if Hennepin County resident but there may be a fee.
-(A payment schedule may be negotiated.)
-APS has a special “medications clinic” available 7:30am – 2pm (arrive early as appointments are first-come, first-served).
+(A payment schedule may be negotiated, billed as an ER visit.)
+Not all psychiatric medications are provided (no stimulants or benzodiazepenes).

 Urgent Care for Adult Mental Health (for Ramsey County residents only) 402 University Ave East, St. Paul Walk-Ins welcome M-F 8am-5:30pm.

 Hamm Clinic Must be meeting with one of their therapists for a referral to psychiatry.

 See the Student Support Guide — Pharmacies section

 GoodRx is a very helpful website where you get coupons for cheap prescriptions for many medications, works for self-pay prescriptions not insurance